schiffma/permutations/README.md

 Additional Information:

-Currently N <= 10 is supported, input with string length > 10 will be generate a specific error message.
+Currently N <= 10 is supported, input with string length > 10 will generate a specific error message.

 The extension was created with Visual Studio Community 2019 and tested with DB Browser for SQLite Version 3.12.2 on Windows 10.